banner

 they who came from the umbilical cord

-of the Earth, from the lap of the Mother,
+of the Earth, the lap of the Mother,

 they painted watchful faces on river rocks,